-The Foundation adopted a 457(b) deferred compensation plan during 2010 covering the Chief Executive Officer.
-Three Vice Presidents were added to the plan during 2015.
+The Foundation adopted a 457(b) deferred compensation plan during 2010 for certain key employees.
 The purpose of the plan is to provide supplemental retirement income and the retention of key employees by offering benefits comparable with similar organizations.
-The plan calls for annual contributions of \$29,000 and \$12,000 for 2015 and 2014; the cost is expensed when each contribution is made.
-The total cost of the plan charged to operations amounted to \$29,000 and \$12,000 in 2015 and 2014, respectively.
-At December 31, 2015 and 2014, \$103,918 and \$74,287, respectively, was accrued for this obligation.
+The plan calls for set annual contributions and the cost is expensed when each contribution is made.
+The total cost of the plan charged to operations amounted to \$27,750 and \$29,000 in 2016 and 2015, respectively.
+At December 31, 2016 and 2015, \$136,702 and \$103,918, respectively, was accrued for this obligation.